Toggle: English / Spanish

 - Were you sick with a cold, flu, or other illness before the dizziness began?

-- Do you have a significant amount of stress or anxiety?
+- Do you have a lot of stress or anxiety?

 Tests that may be done include: